← all articles

 Byron Au-Yeung and colleagues at UCSF measured this carefully in 2014.
 The threshold is sharp and invariant.
 Below it, the cell does nothing.
 Above it, the cell enters a transcriptional programme it cannot leave.
 What matters is the total accumulated signal crossing the line.

 This is the moment of decision.
-It is the licensing of a T cell to fight.

 Integration to threshold.
 Information accumulation.
 Temporal summation.
 Rise-to-threshold decision.
 The biology has many names.
 They are describing one machine.